 4.7.
 In the case of a vehicle, the approval mark shall be placed close to or on the vehicle data plate affixed by the manufacturer.

 4.8.
 In the case of a component approved separately as an immobilizer, the approval mark shall be affixed by the manufacturer to the major element(s) of the device.
-In the case of a component approved as an immobilizer under this regulation and an alarm system under UN Regulation No. [XXX] both approval marks shall be affixed by the manufacturer to the major element(s) of the device.
+In the case of a component approved as an immobilizer under this regulation and an alarm system under UN Regulation No. [XXX] [or UN Regulation No. 116 supplement 7 to the original version, or UN Regulation No. 97 supplement 8 to the 01 series of amendments] both approval marks shall be affixed by the manufacturer to the major element(s) of the device.

 4.9.
 Annex 3 to this Regulation gives examples of arrangements of approval marks.